PJalovaara/CPP2021-TD1/README.md

 - Atte Tommiska

 # Repository organization
-Your project implementation should follow the skelaton organization in this repository.
+Your project implementation should follow the skeleton organization in this repository.
 See readme.md files in each folder.

 # Project Implementation